-Flood Protection Elevation (FPE): the Base Flood Elevation plus the Freeboard.
+FLOOD PROTECTION ELEVATION lood Protection Elevation (FPE): the Base Flood Elevation plus the Freeboard.

-a.
-In "Special Flood Hazard Areas" where Base Flood Elevations (BFEs) have been determined, this elevation shall be the BFE plus two (2) feet of freeboard; and b.
+- a.
+In "Special Flood Hazard Areas" where Base Flood Elevations (BFEs) have been determined, this elevation shall be the BFE plus two (2) feet of freeboard; and - b.
 In "Special Flood Hazard Areas" where no BFE has been established, this elevation shall be at least two (2) feet above the highest adjacent grade.